 A bundt cake can be any cake baked in a Bundt pan, forming it into a distinctive ring shape.
 The mold of the Bundt pan was initially inspired by the traditional European fruit cake known as Gugelhupf.
-It was in the 1950s and 1960s that cookware Nordic Ware popularized the style for the mold design and trademarked the name Bundt.
+It was in the 1950s and 1960s that the cookware company Nordic Ware popularized the style for the mold design and trademarked the name Bundt.
 Nordic Ware started producing Bundt pans made from cast aluminum.
 Similar pans are sold as “fluted tube pans” or other similar names.

 Nordic Ware has sold more than 60 million Bundt pans across North America.

 Get out your Bundt Pan and make a cake.
 There are so many different cakes to make using a bundt pan, and they come out beautiful too.
 You just can’t go wrong.
 Use #NationalBundtDay to post on social media.